chriscoles01/simon-sings/readme.txt

+## Simon Sings - a game for the visually impaired

 A python game intended at those who are visually impaired.
 The game works like simon says, where a facial expression maps to a sound.
 2 players take turns to repeat the previous pattern of facial expressions, before adding a new expression.
 The game ends when a player makes a mistake.
 To understand what expression another player has made, each of the three possible expressions: frowning, smiling, and opening your mouth, are mapped to a sound.

 In order to run the game run python game-mechanism.py